Oswaldo Cabrera Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 11th in the league.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in MLB.

-- The Mariners' 3.65 team ERA ranks third among all MLB pitching staffs.
+- The Mariners have the seventh-ranked team ERA among all league pitching staffs (3.73).

-- Mariners pitchers combine to give up 44 home runs (0.8 per game), the first-fewest in the league.
+- Mariners pitchers combine to surrender 47 home runs (0.9 per game), the first-fewest in the league.

-- In his last outing on Friday against the Oakland Athletics, the righty tossed eight innings, allowing two earned runs while surrendering three hits.
+- In his most recent appearance on Saturday, the righty went 4 2/3 innings against the Pittsburgh Pirates, allowing seven earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.